 The Virginia Federation of Humane Societies has established several awards to honor those who have made a difference in animal welfare.
 Recipients of the awards are recognized at the VFHS annual conference and honor the achievements of the prior year.

-Former VFHS President Elizabeth Sills established the Bravo Award in 1992.
-Liz became Vice President of the Federation in 1973 and a year later filled a vacated position becoming President.
-She held that position until 1989.
-Under the guidance and leadership of Liz, the Federation was able to accomplish many things.
-This optional award is presented to an individual who has demonstrated a commitment of outstanding service to promote animal welfare, who has been instrumental in making an impact within an animal welfare organization, and who is a reflection of the values and standards set by the Virginia Federation of Humane Societies.
+The Bravo Award honors Elizabeth Sills who served VFHS as President for over 15 years.
+This award is presented to an individual who has demonstrated a commitment to promoting animal welfare, who has been instrumental in making an impact within an animal welfare organization, and who is a reflection of the values of the Virginia Federation of Humane Societies.

 The Humanitarian Award was named in memory of Jim Godwin, who was a driving force for new and expanded legislation in animal welfare.
-He was dedicated and always willing to lend a hand or lead a fight to make life better for the animals.
-He saved thousands of animals from the hands of cruelty and contributed tremendously to the advancement of animal welfare.
-This annual award is presented to an animal control officer who has established a positive relationship and maintained the safety and health within the community, who has made a significant impact on improving the image of the animal control profession within the community, and who has demonstrated overall excellence in the performance of his or her job.
+This award is presented to an animal control officer who has made a significant positive impact on the image of the animal control profession, established positive relationships with animal welfare partners, and demonstrated overall excellence in the performance of his or her job.

 VETERINARY PARTNERSHIP AWARD

-The Veterinary Partnership Award was established to recognize a veterinarian dedicated to volunteering time and services to promote the welfare of animals in conjunction with an agency that provides direct care to animals.
-This optional award is presented to a veterinarian whose donated services support a local animal care and control center or an animal shelter or rescue group, in its effort to provide veterinary care for homeless and abused animals.
+The Veterinary Partnership Award recognizes a veterinarian who contributes time and expertise to an agency that provides direct care to animals.
+This award is presented to a veterinarian who donates services and support to a local animal care and control, animal shelter or rescue group.